 Laleh sings the praises of SEMrush for keyword research and tracking, as well as the SEMRush SEO Content Template to determine articles to write based on both target keywords and competitors for those keywords.
 “I give writers a Google Doc with the SEO Writing Assistant add-on enabled, which provides keywords to use, required article length and more,” she says.

-As director of marketing for the content agency Animalz, Devin Bramhall and her team take their project management tools a step further with automations in Airtable.
+As director of marketing for the content agency Animalz, Devin Bramhall and her team take their project management tools a step further with automation in Airtable.
 “When it’s time to review an article outline, I’ll receive an automatic Slack notification,” Devin says.
 “Or when the final draft is complete, a triggered email notifies the customer it’s time to review.”
 She says the tools and automation reduce admin work for content managers so they can focus on making high-quality content.

 Set Regular Synch-Ups